-- Go through the dispute process first.
 Make sure you have gone through the formal dispute process before adding a statement to your file(s).
-If you have submitted a dispute, have you waited long enough for the process to work?
+If you've submitted a dispute, have you waited long enough for the process to work?
 Adding a consumer statement should be your last resort.

 While adding a statement may make a difference in some rare circumstances, don’t overestimate its influence.
 In fact, it will most likely go unread.

 Today, most lending decisions are not made by an individual—they're made by a "credit scoring" system.
 A credit score is basically a statistical formula creditors use to determine your creditworthiness and adding a statement does not improve your credit score.
 In other words, the effort may not yield much return.